KeyouXZ/Skynomi/README.md

 **Version 2.1.0**

+- Shop System: `v1.0.0` -> `v1.1.0`
   - Added `shop sell` command to allow players to sell items back to the shop.
+  - Fix bug on `shop buy` and `shop sell` command working for amounts < 1.
 - Enhanced `CustomVoid` method to optionally return query results when `output` parameter is set to true.
+- Use async methods and improve error handling in Database class

 ## License